-At the time of writing this article, December is winter and dry season in Thailand.
-It said the most pleasant season to stay in a year.
-Absolute blue sky spreading above the sky everyday, the air is dry and no need to ready for sudden squall.
+At the time of writing this post, December is winter and dry season in Thailand.
+It is said the most pleasant season to stay in a year.
+Absolute blue sky spreading above the sky every day, the air is dry and no need to ready for a sudden squall.

-It gets a bit chilly in the morning and evening, But daily temperature is still around 25℃-39℃ and it just feel comfortable to stay in shade or indoor.
+It gets a bit chilly in the morning and evening, But daily temperature is still around 25℃-39℃ and it just feels comfortable to stay in the shade or indoor.

 Even if you have to stick with a laptop screen all day long, there’s sun shining above the sky and warm air comfort your body whenever you head outside.

 I haven’t yet experienced other seasons in Thailand, but at least this season is wonderful!

 Despite having sufficient life infrastructure, Everything is still so cheap comparing to Japan.
 Earn the same amount and live the better lifestyle than the home country is the obvious secret of attracting foreigners from around the world.

 A cup of coffee while working costs 40-80THB(approx. 1.20USD-2.50USD) and a plate of Thai food in a local canteen costs 40-60THB(approx. 1.20USD-1.80USD).
 And those cafes and restaurants are literally everywhere that you never get out of battery.